Walk the Line: Plot

-In 1968, as an audience of inmates at Folsom State Prison cheer for Johnny Cash, he waits backstage near a table saw, reminding him of his early life.

-In 1944, 12-year-old Johnny is raised on a cotton farm in Dyess, Arkansas, with his brother Jack, abusive father Ray, and mother Carrie.
-One day, Jack is killed in a sawmill accident while Johnny is out fishing; Ray blames Johnny for Jack’s death, saying that the Devil "took the wrong son".
+The film begins in 1968 with Johnny Cash performing at Folsom State Prison.
+As the audience of inmates cheer him on, Cash waits backstage near a table saw, which reminds him of his early life.
+Two decades earlier, in 1944, 12-year-old Johnny is raised on a cotton farm in Dyess, Arkansas, with his brother Jack, his abusive father Ray, his mother Carrie, and his two sisters.
+One day, Jack is killed in a sawmill accident while Johnny is out fishing.
+Ray blames Johnny for Jack's death, saying that the Devil "took the wrong son".
 In 1950, Johnny enlists in the U.S. Air Force and is stationed in West Germany.
-He purchases a guitar, and in 1952, finds solace in writing songs, one of which he develops as "Folsom Prison Blues".
+While there, he purchases a guitar and finds solace in writing songs, including "Folsom Prison Blues", which he develops in 1952.

-After his discharge in 1954, Cash returns to the United States and marries his girlfriend, Vivian Liberto.
+After his discharge from the military in 1954, Johnny returns to the United States and marries his girlfriend, Vivian Liberto.
 The couple moves to Memphis, Tennessee, where Cash works as a door-to-door salesman to support his growing family, but with little success.
-He walks past a recording studio, which inspires him to organize a band to play gospel music.
-Cash's band auditions for Sam Phillips, the owner of Sun Records.
-Phillips signs them after they play "Folsom Prison Blues", and the band begins touring as Johnny Cash and the Tennessee Two, alongside fellow rising stars Elvis Presley, Carl Perkins and Jerry Lee Lewis.
+One day, Johnny walks past a recording studio and is inspired to form a band to play gospel music.
+He and his band audition for Sam Phillips, the owner of Sun Records, and Phillips signs them after they play "Folsom Prison Blues."
+The band tours as Johnny Cash and the Tennessee Two, along with other rising stars Elvis Presley, Carl Perkins, Roy Orbison and Jerry Lee Lewis.